The Client

 Conclusion

 Freedom Youth Family and Justice Center is an important nonprofit that deserves website that represents the benefit it has brought to the community.
 It’s main audience deserves to have an experience that is straightforward and empowers them to make an important decision.
-Thus, it was valuable for me to use insights in order to make the experience tailored to their specific needs.
+Thus, it was valuable for me to use insights in order to make the experience tailored to their specific needs, and create the path to reaching out as straightforward as possible.

 If I had the chance to do this again, I would love to have done more research with the users.
-I think that when developing wireframes I was initially too biased by the original website and focused on maintaining a familiar appearance when I could have made more transformative changes.
-I think using strategies like a card sort may have brought new insights for how to organize the site, or at least could’ve helped me make certain decisions faster.
+I think that when developing wireframes I was initially biased by the original website, and focused on maintaining a familiar appearance when I could have made more transformative changes.
+Using strategies like a card sort may have brought new insights for how to organize the site, or at least could’ve helped me make certain decisions faster.

-I would also like to explore having the site as a personalized, accurate source for information during the timeline of their open case.
-Users cited having confusion about receiving information and programs that were unclear, and thus there is potential for the website to be a good source for reference to take the load off of the staff members.
+In the future, I would like to explore having the site as a personalized, accurate source for information during the timeline of a survivor’s open case.
+Users cited having confusion about receiving information and programs that were unclear, and thus there is potential for the website to have good source for reference to take the burden off of the staff members as a source for information.

 In undertaking this redesign, I gained a better understanding of when to practice restraint with adding details and elements.
 In that way, I empathized with the original site that suffered from cluttered buttons and graphics just to fill space.
-But constraining myself by relying on a design system and remembering to put the user first allowed my design choices to arrive at the organization’s intended goal.
+But constraining myself by relying on a design system and remembering to prioritize the user when developing the feature allowed my design choices to arrive at the organization’s intended goal.